 What About the Flex?
 Will You Make a Special Flex Edition of the LSAT Bibles?

-The 2020 LSAT Bibles are the current version.
-There will not be 2021 LSAT Bibles updates at this time.
-There likely won’t be a content update until Fall 2021, and that will be for the 2022 LSAT Bibles.
+The “2020/2021 Current Edition” LSAT Bibles are the current version.
+The next content update until Fall 2021, and that will be for the 2022 LSAT Bibles.
 If you have any questions or comments, please let me know below!